-Campeau - Cliff and Connie (nee MacKenzie) announce the safe arrival of Braydon Joel, 9 lbs.
+BIRTHS Campeau - Cliff and Connie (nee MacKenzie) announce the safe arrival of Braydon Joel, 9 lbs.
 2 oz. on May 22nd., 1985, at Met.
 Hosp.
 A brother for Joshua and Aaron.
 Proud grandparents are Marcy & Murray MacKenzi Bea and Arsene Campeau and proud great grandmother Mrs Amanda Levi of Essex.

 May 10, 1985, E.F.P. - Congratulations to Annette and Sharon Kosokowski who will both be graduating from the University of Windsor this spring at convocation.
 Annette left for Ottawa on May 5th where she will begin working with an engineering firm.
 Sharon who also left May 5th has resumed work with the Naval Reserve in a special capacity as part of an entertainment group which travels across Canada.
 Annette graduates from Engineering and Sharon with a Communications Studies Degree.
 Best wishes to their parents Betty (Hebert) and Leo Kosokowski who will celebrate their 25th wedding anniversary on May 14th.
 July 5th, 1985, E.F.P. -Betty & Leo Kosokowski of Maidstone celebrated 25 years of marriage with a party at their new home in Belle River, on Monday, July 1st., 1985.
 The festivities began with mass celebrated by Fr.
 Mark Barron, assisted by Fr.
-Carl Smith Schmidt, Fr.
+Carl Markth Schmidt, Fr.
 Jim Farrell and Fr.
-Gil Simard.
-Mass was enhansed by the singing of Peter Mullen and his daughter Ellen, on guitar.
+Gil Simard, Mass was enhansed by the singing of Peter Mullen and his daughter Ellen, on guitar.
 Family and friends enjoyed supper together and were joined by Fr.
 Bastien at mealtime, Betty & Leo expressed their thanks to all for the beautiful memories of the day.
 Betty and Leo also announced the happy news of their daughter Annette's engagement to Daniel Ebbinghaus.
 Both young people presently reside in Ottawa and plan a December wedding.
 The Kosokowski's will be missed at St. Mary's, Maidstone and their friends in that area and along with congratulations they are wished a happy life in their new environment.
 They run the "Betty & Friends" Beauty Shop in Essex, and send conratulations to the students of Essex High School for the opportunity of serving so many of you on your graduations and Centennial year celebrations, in their hair styling salon.

 May 7, 1985 - Star: JOKE OF THE WEEK WINNER: Christine Elford, age 7, Kingsville, Ont. wins a Windsor Star Winner's Button and a Star mug.
 Question: How do you stop a herd of elephants from charging?
 Answer: Take away their credit cards.
 Christine is the daughter of Jim & Carol Elford and granddaughter of the late Richard and Clara (Daniher) Kettels of Maidstone.
 She is a grand neice of this curator, Myrtle Crowder, Oldcastle.

-June 14, 1985, E.F.P. - At the convocation at the University of Guelph on Friday, June 7th, 1985, Brian W. Hyland received a Degree in Bachelor of Science in Agriculture (Honours and the Robert Keegan Memorial Schelarship.
+June 14, 1985, E.F.P. - At the convocation at the University of Guelph on Friday, June 7th, 1985, Brian W. Hyland received a Danie day Brian also received in Agriculture (Honours 1985, Brian W. Hyland received a Same day Brian also received in Agriculture Ola Schol. program.
+At a noon luncheon and backers Keegan Memorial Scholarship.

 Nov.
-30, 1984 - Welcome home to Rita and Orville Bellaire, Madeline and Emmett McGuire, and Ann and Hugh Allen, who returned recently from a trip to Honolulu, Haiwaii.
+30, 1984 - Welcome home to Rita and Orville Bellaire, Madeline and Emmett McGuire and Ann and Hugh Allen, who returned recently from a trip to Honolulu, Haiwaii.
 The weather was beautiful as always and everyone enjoyed the trip.
-Also along were Cliffor and Helen McGuire who stayed on an extra few days.
+Also along were Cliffor dnd Helen McGuire who stayed on an extra few days.